codingdavinci/codingdavinci.de/news/_posts/2017-08-23-save-the-date.md

 Right now we are working closely with the institutions’ curators and data managers to help prepare new datasets for publication under open license.
 From digitised photographs, illustrations and paintings, to sound files, to film, to archival metadata – every dataset featured in Coding da Vinci is either already in the public domain or will be available under a CC-BY-SA, CC-BY, or CC0 license, meaning that you are free to reuse, re-contextualise, and remix them as you wish.
 This year’s selection will be released in September – take a look through datasets from previous years to get a sense for what could be on offer.

 Mastigocerca Peitschenschwanz.
 Illustrations of microscopic aquatic life from Christian Gottfried Ehrenberg (1795 - 1876) the first scientist to systematically study living and fossil microscopic, mostly single-celled organisms. / Mikroskopie-Zeichnungen aquatischen Lebens von Christian Gottfried Ehrenberg (1795 - 1876), dem ersten Wissenschaftler der systematisch mit Hilfe von Mikroskopen lebende und fossile Einzeller erforschte.
-Ehrenberg Collection (CC-BY-SA), Museum für Naturkunde, Berlin.
+Ehrenberg Collection (CC-BY-SA), Museum für Naturkunde, Berlin.<br/><br/>

-<h2>What to expect:</h2><br/><br/>
+<h2>What to expect</h2><br/>

 <strong>21-22nd October | Kick-off | Hochschule für Technik und Wirtschaft (HTW)</strong><br/>
 Representatives of cultural institutions will pitch their datasets, explain context and technical specifications, and answer questions.
 After that we open the stage for project pitches.
 Whether you pitch your own idea or join another’s team you’ll have the rest of the weekend to get together, ideate, ask more questions of the cultural institutions, plan and get hacking.
 We’ll make sure you are well looked after with coffee, tasty food, and some mini-workshop offers on the side to upskill and entertain you.